Updated April 8, 2021

-Despite the uncertain times we live in, one thing is unquestionable: Social media is as popular as it ever has been.
-People are turning to social media for human interaction during this period of obligatory self-isolation, and brands are seeing the long-term potential of investing in these platforms.
-Social media is not only a place to virtually show your work and expand your network, it will increasingly become an e-commerce conduit, making it all the more important for interior designers to have a polished presence on the relevant social channels.
+For interior designers, social media is not only a place to virtually show their work and expand their network, it will increasingly become an e-commerce conduit, making it all the more important for interior designers to have a polished presence on the relevant social channels.

-This guide will help interior designers understand the major social media platforms, the types of content best suited for each, and how interior designers can craft successful social media strategies.
-It will also show how they can become an influential part of their social media communities by engaging with their followers, fellow colleagues, and brands with which they want to build an association.
-This article will inform on everything an interior designer needs to know to craft a savvy social media strategy in 2020.
+This updated guide will help interior designers craft a savvy social media strategy for 2021.
+We’ll break it all down so that interior designers understand the major social media platforms, the types of content best suited for each, and how interior designers can craft successful social media strategies to show up – and show up well – in front of their target audiences.
+It will also show how they can raise their stature social media communities by engaging with their followers, fellow colleagues, and any brands with which they want to associate.

 The Top Social Media Platforms for Interior Designers